Roman Republic: Gracchan period

 In 121, the province of Gallia Narbonensis was established after the victory of Quintus Fabius Maximus over a coalition of Arverni and Allobroges in southern Gaul in 123.
-The city of Narbo was founded there in 118 by Lucius Licinius Crassus.
+Lucius Licinius Crassus founded the city of Narbo there in 118.

 Rise of Marius

-The Jugurthine War of 111–104 was fought between Rome and the North African kingdom of Numidia (in current-day Algeria and Tunisia).
-In 118, its king, Micipsa, died.
-He was succeeded by two legitimate sons, Adherbal and Hiempsal, and an illegitimate son, Jugurtha.
-Micipsa divided his kingdom between these three sons upon his death.
-Jugurtha, however, turned on his brothers, killing Hiempsal and driving Adherbal out of Numidia.
-While Jugurtha usurped the throne, Adherbal fled to Rome for assistance.
+Rome fought the Jugurthine War from 111 to 104 BC against the North African kingdom of Numidia (in what is now Algeria and Tunisia).
+In 118, its king, Micipsa, died, and an illegitimate son, Jugurtha, usurped the throne.
 Numidia had been a loyal ally of Rome since the Punic Wars.
-Initially, Rome mediated a division of the country between the two brothers.
-However, Jugurtha eventually renewed his offensive, leading to a long and inconclusive war with Rome.
-He also bribed several Roman commanders (and at least two tribunes) before and during the war.
-His nemesis, Gaius Marius, a legate from a virtually unknown provincial family, returned from the war in Numidia and was elected consul in 107 over the objections of the aristocratic senators, relying on support from the businessmen and poor.
-Marius had the Numidian command reassigned to himself by plebiscite and, with the capture of Jugurtha at the end of a long campaign, ended the war; in the aftermath, the Romans largely withdrew from the province after installing a client king.
-Marius' victory played on existing themes of senatorial corruption and incompetence, contrasted especially against the military failure of senatorial leadership in the Cimbric war.
+Initially, Rome mediated a division of the country.
+But Jugurtha renewed his offensive, leading to a long and inconclusive war with Rome.
+Gaius Marius was a legate under the consul directing the war and was elected consul in 107 BC over the objections of the aristocratic senators, relying on support from the businessmen and poor.
+Marius had the Numidian command reassigned to himself through the popular assembly and, with the capture of Jugurtha at the end of a long campaign, ended the war; in the aftermath, the Romans largely withdrew from the province after installing a client king.
+Marius's victory played on existing themes of senatorial corruption and incompetence, contrasted especially against the military failure of senatorial leadership in the Cimbrian War.

-The Jugurthine War constituted the final Roman pacification of northern Africa, after which Rome largely ceased expansion on the continent after reaching natural barriers of desert and mountain.

 The Cimbrian War (113–101) was a far more serious affair than the earlier Gallic clashes in 121.
-The Germanic tribes of the Cimbri and the Teutons migrated from northern Europe into Rome's northern territories, and clashed with Rome and her allies.
-The defeat of various aristocrats in the conflict, along with Marius' reputation for military victory, led to his holding five successive consulships with little to enable him to lead armies against the threat.
-At the Battle of Aquae Sextiae and the Battle of Vercellae, Marius led the Roman armies which virtually annihilated both tribes, ending the threat.
+The Germanic tribes of the Cimbri and the Teutons migrated from northern Europe into Rome's northern territories, and clashed with Rome and its allies.
+The defeat of various aristocrats in the conflict, along with Marius's reputation for military victory, led to his holding five successive consulships with little to enable him to lead armies against the threat.
+At the Battle of Aquae Sextiae and the Battle of Vercellae, Marius led the Roman armies, which virtually annihilated both tribes, ending the threat.

-During the Cimbric war, further conflicts embroiled the Republic: a Second Servile War waged in Sicily from 104 to 101; a campaign was waged against pirates in Cilicia; Rome campaigned in Thrace, adding lands to the province of Macedonia; and Lycaonia was annexed to Rome.
+During the Cimbrian War, further conflicts embroiled the Republic: A Second Servile War waged in Sicily from 104 to 101; a campaign was waged against pirates in Cilicia; Rome campaigned in Thrace, adding lands to the province of Macedonia; and Lycaonia was annexed to Rome.